 Under the Maximum Residential Program, the Proposed Project would introduce an incremental increase of 1,270 DUs, or an estimated 2,426 residents, as compared to the Approved Plan.
 Therefore, an assessment of the potential effects of the Proposed Project's residential population on open space resources has been conducted.
 With respect to the worker, or non-residential population, the Proposed Project would result in an incremental decrease in the worker population as compared to the Approved Plan, which would introduce a 1.3-million-sf office building to the Development Site.
 Therefore, a detailed analysis of the effects of the Proposed Project's nonresidential population on open space resources is not warranted.
-An assessment of the potential effects of the Proposed Project's residential population and active recreation resources, is provided below.
+An assessment of the potential effects of the Proposed Project's residential population on open space resources, including both passive recreation and active recreation resources, is provided below.